-Another great barbecue herb is thyme.
-Thymes are hardy perennials throughout most of the continent, above zone 4.
-Again, look for upright stems that do not drape over the ground and get muddy.
-Both Mother of Thyme and French Thyme (Thymus vulgare varieties) are good choices for upright plants that are easy to harvest and cook with.
-Lemon thyme (Thymus x citriodorus) is another variety of thyme that is excellent on the grill.
+Thyme is another excellent barbecue herb.
+It’s a hardy perennial in most parts of the country, above zone 4.
+Like rosemary, look for thyme plants that have upright stems that won’t droop and collect dirt.
+Both Mothers of Thyme and French Thyme (Thymus Vulgare varieties) are upright plants that are easy to harvest and cook with.
+Lemon thyme (Thymus x citriodorus) is another fantastic variety for grilling.

-All these thymes make terrific additions to vegetables packets, or inside pockets in the meat itself.
-Use the lemon thyme with chicken and pork by making a slit in the meat prior to putting it on the grill.
-The flavor will permeate through the meat as it cooks.
+These types of thyme can add a fantastic flavor to vegetable packets or be placed inside pockets of the meat.
+Using lemon thyme with chicken and pork is a great idea.
+Make a slit in the meat before grilling, and the flavor will permeate the meat as it cooks.

-Other herbs to consider for flavor on the grill, include French tarragon (Artemesia dracunculus), or, in the Deep South, Mexican tarragon (Tagetes Lucinda), mints, and oreganos.
+There are other herbs you may consider for your grilling adventures, such as French tarragon (Artemesia dracunculus) or, in the Deep South, Mexican tarragon (Tagetes Lucinda), mints, and oregano.

 So, as you stoke the fires of your barbecue this summer, consider planting some of these herbs close to your grill.
 Adding herbs to your grilled meats will infuse them with mouth-watering flavors, transforming your summer cookouts into memorable gastronomic experiences.
 Here’s to a flavorful summer ahead!